Faster Stochastic Algorithms for Minimax Optimization under Polyak--{\L}ojasiewicz Conditions: Further Acceleration with Catalyst

 \section{Further Acceleration with Catalyst}

 Both the proposed SPIDER-GDA (Algorithm~\ref{alg: SPIDER-GDA}) and existing SVRG-AGDA~\cite{yang2020global} have complexities that more heavily depend on the condition number of $y$ than the condition number of $x$.
 It is natural to ask whether we can make the dependency of two condition numbers balanced like the results in the strongly-convex-strongly-concave case~\cite{lin2020near,luo2020stochastic,vladislav2021accelerated}.
-In this section, we show it is possible by introducing the Catalyst acceleration.
-To make the acceleration possible, we further assume the uniqueness of the optimal set for the inner problem.
+In this section, we show that it is possible by introducing the Catalyst acceleration.